 If you believe you have amphetamine psychosis, you need to contact a medical professional.
 You may see your general practitioner for a referral to a specialist.
 If symptoms are severe, you may need to go to an emergency room for treatment.
 Another option is seeking care at a rehab facility.

 In acute instances, you will need continual medical oversight to monitor your heart rate, blood pressure, and body temperature.
 The high doses of amphetamines that trigger psychosis can put a terrible strain on your body, as well.

 If you are suffering from psychosis, you need help.
 Contact Amphetaimes.com to connect with resources that can help you recover from both the psychosis and the addiction.
-Just call 800-768-8728.
+Just call 800-768-8728(Who Answers?).